webosorg/Timers/README.md

 [MDN](https://developer.mozilla.org/ru/docs/Web/API/Window/setImmediate) - This method is used to break up long running operations and run a callback function immediately after the browser has completed other operations such as events and display updates.

-The ```setImmediate``` problem is that it’s not part of any specification and is not supported by many browsers.
+The ```setImmediate``` problem is that it's not part of any specification and is not supported by many browsers.

 [MDN](https://developer.mozilla.org/ru/docs/Web/API/Window/setImmediate)